-In 1915 a national magazine,The American Magazine, published an article, written by the highly regarded health expert Dr. Woods Hutchinson, entitled “Health and Horse-Power.”
+In 1915 a national magazine,The American Magazine, published an article written by the highly regarded health expert Dr. Woods Hutchinson, entitled “Health and Horse-Power.”
 Dr. Hutchinson discussed how the urban areas in America had caught up to the rural areas regarding personal health.
-He cited that despite the huge slum numbers and masses of immigrants the efficient handling of epidemic and contagious disease brought about a death rate equal to those folks living in the country.
-The cities were able to provide more access to medical care for those living in urban areas.
-Country living, at least in the category of personal health, had always been the standard to achieve.
-The noisy, nasty industrial cities had always been viewed as not the healthiest,or most desirable places to live.
+He cited that despite the considerable slum numbers and masses of immigrants, the efficient handling of epidemic and contagious disease brought about a death rate equal to those in the country.
+The cities provided more access to medical care for those living in urban areas.
+At least in the personal health category, country living has always been the standard to achieve.
+The noisy, nasty industrial cities had always been viewed as not the healthiest or most desirable places to live.

 There is an odd cultural contradiction that Dr. Hutchinson failed to address.
-If country folks are just unsophisticated hicks, hayseeds and rubes, as he thought, why, on the other hand, are rural Americans still viewed by a good number of citizens, as a repository of American values?
+If country folks are just unsophisticated hicks, hayseeds, and rubes, as he thought, why, on the other hand, are rural Americans still viewed by a good number of citizens, as a repository of American values?
 That is the correct image of rural Americans.
 As far as Hutchinson’s thoughts on this, I guess we will never know.